cswartzvi/hamilton/docs/integrations/ibis/index.md

 [Ibis](https://ibis-project.org/) is the portable Python dataframe library.
 It allows you to define data transformations once and execute them in multiple backends (BigQuery, DuckDB, PySpark, SQLite, Snowflake, Postgres, Polars; [see the full list](https://ibis-project.org/support_matrix)).
 If you never used Ibis before, it should feel similar to SQL with a touch of dataframes (e.g., pandas).
 You'll be primarily writing expressions (similar to an SQL query), which compute values only after calling for execution via `.to_pandas()` for example.

-On this page, you'll learn how Ibis + Hamilton can help:
+On this page, you'll learn how Ibis + Apache Hamilton can help:
 - Create a modular codebase for better collaboration and maintainability
 - Reduce the development-production gap